 Contaminated water is already appalling enough as it is, but it doesn’t just stop there.

-This toxic ship fuel waste also contaminates Palm Fruit Oil, which is sometimes offloaded at sea by nearby companies that use the fruit for other purposes.
-As a result, the ship waste and discarded Palm Fruit Oil combine to take a gelatinous form that smells of petrol, which attracts dogs to sniff and even consume the oil.
+This toxic ship fuel waste can wash ashore using the palm oil as a solid carrier.
+This gelatinous concoction smells of petrol, which attracts dogs to sniff and even consume the oil.
 Needless to say, such contamination is highly dangerous, and poses a serious health risk to both people and pets.

-We can’t vouch for every brand out there, but at Zesty Paws®, we only use clean Palm Fruit Oil in our pet care products.
-To go the extra mile for your pet’s wellness, our Palm Fruit Oil is also RSPO SCCS certified for meeting the stringent criteria of sustainable palm oil.
-Lastly, all of our formulas go through a rigorous quality control process that meets Good Manufacturing Practice (GMP) standards.
-That means if an ingredient were to ever fall short of our standards, it’s immediately destroyed and no longer used in our manufacturing facility.
+We can’t vouch for every brand out there, but at Zesty Paws®, we only purchase reputable Palm Oil for our pet care products.
+Plus, all of our formulas go through a rigorous quality control process that meets Good Manufacturing Practice (GMP) standards.

-We take these measures because we think pet parents should never have to worry about feeding their four-legged friends something unhealthy.
-After all, we have fur babies of our own as well, and we take pet wellness just as seriously as you do.
-So, if you have any additional questions about Palm Fruit Oil or some of our other ingredients and formulas, feel free to reach out to us at (800) 940-1972 or email@example.com.
+We hope this shows that Zesty Paws® takes your pet’s well-being just as seriously as you do.
+So, if you have any additional questions about Palm Oil or some of our other ingredients and formulas, feel free to reach out to us at (800) 738-0661 or email@example.com.